(A handout on proposed school boundary)

 Declining enrollment districtwide has exacerbated budget woes because schools receive most of their funding based on student attendance.
 The small numbers of students at Burroughs and Buffum have reduced the efficiency of those schools.
 LBUSD’s enrollment has declined by about 14,000 students over the past decade.

 If the school board approves the closures, school district staff will hold informational meetings for parents regarding student placement for the 2011-12 school year.
 At this week’s board meeting, school district staff presented the board with proposed school boundary changes that would allow schools near Burroughs and Buffum to accommodate the displaced students.
-The proposed boundary changes are available here.
+The proposed boundary changes are now available.

 The closure of the two schools would save nearly $1.3 million annually.